Oven Roasted Turkey with Gravy

 Carved Oven Roasted Turkey with Gravy presented on a white serving platter.

-If you're starting with a frozen turkey, you'll need to thaw it in its original packaging in the refrigerator allowing at least 24 hours for every 4 pounds.
-After it's thawed, keep it in your fridge until you're ready to cook.
+If you’re starting with a frozen turkey, you’ll need to thaw it in its original packaging in the refrigerator (or in a large cooler with a couple of bags of ice), allowing at least 24 hours for every 4 pounds.
+After it’s thawed, keep it in the fridge (or on ice in a cooler) until you’re ready to cook.

 Prep time is pretty quick.
 I allow about 15 minutes to slather on the butter and sprinkle on the seasonings.